-Strengths of type S profiles include being attentive to their team and taking the time to praise and encourage others.
+Strengths of DISC personality test S type profiles include being attentive to their team and taking the time to praise and encourage others.

 They are calm and controlled, able to stay on task without distraction.
 They do not make hasty decisions; instead, they listen to their team members and develop routines that have small improvements that take their team into account.

 The weaknesses of a Type S can be that they are often too willing to help others and can be taken advantage of.
 Their reticence to make decisions can make them slow and stuck on the way things are, relying too heavily on routine and not necessarily brave enough to deal quickly with big changes.